Collective strong coupling in a plasmonic nanocavity: Collective strong coupling

 \subsection{Rabi splitting as a function of the number of emitters}

 Emission spectra as a function of the QE transition frequency $\omega_0$ are presented in Fig. \ref{Fig:NearFieldSpecHeff} for $N_e=$1 to 100 QEs.
+Van der Waals dipole-dipole interactions induce a blue shift that strongly depends on the distance $d_{12}$ between two adjacent dipoles and ranges from $\delta \omega_0=12$ meV for 15 atoms ($d_{12}=4.2$ nm), $\delta \omega_0=438$ meV (50 atoms, $d_{12}=1.3$ nm) to $\delta \omega_0=3.5$ eV ($d_{12}=0.6$ nm).
+However, the dipole-dipole interaction is probably overestimated for $d_{12}=0.6$ nm and a dedicated model should be considered, beyond the scope of this work \cite{Eberlein:04}.
+Since this solely induces a frequency shift that is identical for all the emitters, but does not change the Rabi splitting value, we ignore it for $N_e=100$, without loss of understanding the strong coupling characteristics.

 For a single emitter, we observe a Rabi splitting $\Delta \Omega_1=88$ meV, for a QE emission close to the high order LSP resonances $\omega_0\approx \omega_\infty\approx 2.95$ eV, originating from the coupling to numerous high order modes \cite{Varguet-GCF:16}.
 The Rabi splitting increases as a function of the number of QEs and reaches $\Delta \Omega_{100}=217$ meV for $N_e=100$.
 For $N_e>15$, we also observe the opening of a second gap at QE emission close to the dipolar LSP$_1$ resonance ($\omega_0\approx \omega_1 \approx 2.8$ eV).
 This results from the collective coupling of all $N_e$ emitters to the dipolar LSP$_1$ mode.
 The LSP$_1$ mode radiatively leaks into the far-field so that such strong coupling regime can be recorded in the far-field zone \cite{Zengi-Kall-Shegai:2015,Rousseaux_Johansson:20}.
 For $N_e\sim 50$ the two strong coupling regimes occur at the same QE emission frequency $\omega_0 \approx 2.85$ eV and the two Rabi splittings become difficult to separate for higher number of QEs.
 See also the discussion in section \ref{sect:Dressed}. \\

 It is of great interest to compare the collective strong coupling behaviour to the ideal situation where all the emitters are located at the same position.
 In this case all the $N_e$ QEs are coupled to the same L{\"o}wdin plasmon modes LSP$_n^{(1)}$.
 All the emitters are fully equivalent and one can define collective operators \cite{Varguet-GCF:19}